Lyudmila Mikhailivna Pavlichenko was the most successful woman sniper of World War Two. She was born in Bila Tserkva in the Ukraine, July 12th, 1916.

 Below is an old photo from World War Two, it depicts a dead female Russian sniper with her Mosin-Nagant rifle lying by her side.
 She was shot in the face by an exploding bullet, fired at her by a concealed German sniper.

-Upon going over to inspect the body he ripped open her blouse to satisfy himself that it was indeed a woman sniper he had shot and killed.
+Upon going over to inspect the body the sniper ripped open her blouse to satisfy himself that it was indeed a woman sniper he had shot and killed.
 It is believed that his observer/spotter then took the photo.

 Pavlichenko was equipped with a powerful M1891/30 Mosin-Nagant 7.62mm sniper rifle with a P.E four times magnification telescopic sight and conventional bullets...as far as can be ascertained.